oceanprotocol/ocean.py/READMEs/key-value-flow.md

 That's it!
 Note the simplicity.
 All data was stored and retrieved from on-chain.
 We don't need Ocean Provider or Ocean Aquarius for these use cases (though the latter can help for fast querying & retrieval).

 We can also encrypt the data.
-The [personal data NFTs quickstart](READMEs/pdnfts-flow.md) shows an example.
+Other quickstarts explore this.

 Under the hood, it uses [ERC725](https://erc725alliance.org/), which augments ERC721 with a well-defined way to set and get key-value pairs.